Sauhard74/Ell-ena/docs/ai-integration.md

 ### Privacy and Ethics

-Ell-ena implements several responsible AI practices:
+Ell-ena will implement several responsible AI practices:

 1. **Data Minimization**:
    - Only send necessary context to external AI services